In real estate investing, two commonly referenced guidelines are the 1% rule and the stricter 2% rule.

 Setting the right rent price: Other factors to consider

-2. Local rental market: Local market conditions — such as the availability of similar rental properties in the area, the demand for rental properties in the area, and the cost of living in the area — have a significant impact on rent prices.
+- Local rental market: Local market conditions — such as the availability and demand of similar rental properties along with the cost of living in the area — have a significant impact on rent prices.
 In San Francisco, where the average home value is over $1.2 million, the 1% rule dictates that rent should be $12,000.
 But since the actual median San Francisco rent price is $3,525, landlords applying the 1% rule would have a hard time finding potential tenants.

 How to research local rental rates